Transforming Together! A Connected, Equitable and Sustainable Age Friendly World for all generations

 Parallel sessions:

-• Strengthening the links between Human Rights, Equity and Age-Friendly Environments.
+• Strengthening the links between Human Rights, Equity and Age-Friendly Environments (Concept note).
+Registration form available here.

 • The age-friendly journey of the Nordic region: Progress and future directions.